|Los Angeles Divorce Attorney

 BEFORE APPLYING FOR A RESTRAINING ORDER

-that a spouse or partner may cause you harm you should immediately call the police.
-They have the
+are afraid that a spouse or partner may cause you harm you should immediately call the police.

 There are practical and legal reasons why there is a danger in waiting too long before you file an

-Court said that it would only grant a restraining order if there was a preponderance of the evidence that
+case, the Court said that it would only grant a restraining order if there was a preponderance of

 return to top of page < HOME